dgaydukov/cert-spring5/files/spring5.md

 }
 ```

-For every controller you can inject current user like `@AuthenticationPrincipal UserEnityt entity`
+For every controller you can inject current user like `@AuthenticationPrincipal UserEntity entity`

 For servlet we configure `HttpSecurity`, for reactive we configure `ServerHttpSecurity`.